 (c) A list of Affiliates; and

-(d) Designation of the QSE’s officers, directors, Authorized Representatives, Credit Contacts, and User Security Administrator (USA) (all per the QSE application) including the addresses (if different), telephone and facsimile numbers, and e-mail addresses for those persons.
+(d) Designation of the QSE’s officers, directors, Authorized Representatives, Credit Contacts, and User Security Administrator (USA) (all per the QSE application) including the telephone and e-mail addresses for those persons.

 16.2.3.3 Qualified Scheduling Entity Service Termination

+(1) If a QSE intends to terminate representation of a Resource Entity that owns or controls a Resource that is in the ERCOT Network Operations Model (other than a Resource Entity serving as its own QSE, in which case this Section does not apply), the QSE shall provide, no less than 45 days before the specified effective termination date (“Termination Date”), written notice to ERCOT and the Resource.

-(1) If a QSE intends to terminate representation of a Load Serving Entity (LSE) or Resource (other than an LSE or Resource serving as its own QSE, in which case this Section does not apply), the QSE shall provide, no less than 12 Business Days before the specified effective termination date (“Termination Date”), written notice to ERCOT and the LSE or Resource.
+(2) If a QSE intends to terminate representation of a Load Serving Entity (LSE) or a Resource Entity that does not own or control a Resource that is in the ERCOT Network Operations Model (other than an LSE or Resource Entity serving as its own QSE, in which case this Section does not apply), the QSE shall provide, no less than 12 Business Days before the specified effective Termination Date, written notice to ERCOT and the LSE or Resource Entity.

-(2) Effective at 2400 on the Termination Date specified by the QSE, the QSE may no longer provide QSE services for or represent the terminated LSE or Resource.
+(3) Effective at 2400 on the Termination Date specified by the QSE, the QSE may no longer provide QSE services for or represent the terminated LSE or Resource.
 The QSE is responsible for settlement obligations that the QSE has incurred on behalf of the terminated LSE or Resource before the termination.
 The QSE must participate in Real-Time Operations through the Termination Date and provide updates pursuant to these Protocols for the Operating Day which is the Termination Date.
 Notwithstanding the foregoing, if, before the Termination Date, the LSE/Resource: